arslan38/YZV102E-Solutions/README.md

 # ITU YZV102E:Int.toPrg.forDataSci.(Python)

+#### Important Note: Other quizzes and homeworks will be uploaded at end of the semester.

 This repository contains our solutions to the assignments of the [YZV102E](https://www.sis.itu.edu.tr/TR/ogrenci/lisans/ders-bilgileri/ders-bilgileri.php?subj=YZV&numb=102E) course offered by Istanbul Technical University (Spring 2021).